 In a pot, cook the onions in the remaining olive oil, adding the cinnamon, garlic, raisins, chipotle paste, cocoa powder, toasted pine nuts, ancho chilies, vegetable stock and lime juice.
 Bring to a boil then reduce heat.

 Once cooled off, place in a food processor and blitz until fairly smooth.
 Return to the pot, gently heat, and stir in the sauteed Quorn Meatless Pieces.

 To make the taco bowls, place a baking sheet in a preheated oven 325F with a lightly greased, flat bottomed small metal bowl.
 Drape a tortilla over the top and leave for approximately 6- 8 minutes in the oven until crisp.
 Carefully lift from the container.
 Repeat until all four taco bowls are baked.
 Set aside.

 To prepare the Salsa Mexicana, combine all ingredients and season to taste.
 Cover and refrigerate until needed.

 Combine the rice with the onions, pepper, coriander and lime juice.
 Season to taste.

 Fill each basket with coriander rice and top with the Quorn Mole, sour cream and Salsa Mexicana.

-Tip: spice up this dish with a dash of chilli sauce or pinch of chilli powder if you like it hot
+Tip: spice up this dish with a dash of chili sauce or pinch of chili powder if you like it hot

 Or: If you are cooking for people who are not sure about coriander, try replacing it with parsley